jmhuie/SlicerBiomech/README.md

 and then divides them the length of the segment.
 This is use to account for the effects of size.
  - Summers Method described by Summers et al. (2004).
 Takes the second moment of area of the segment on a given slice and divides it by the second moment of area of an circle with the same cross-sectional area as the segment on that particular slice.
 This is used to assess how the distribution of material in the segment compares to that of an idealized beam.

+# What to do if your segment is not-aligned

+More often than not, volumes of interest are generated at oblique angles where the anatomical axes are not aligned with the directional axes.
+This can be easily accounted for in 3D Slicer by applying a linear transformation to the segmentation node.
+A brief step-by-step protocol is outlined below.

+1. Import and segment your volume as you normally would.
+2. In the "Transforms" module, create a linear transformation.
+3. Apply the transformation to your segmentation node.
+Note: it is recommended that you make a copy of your segmentation node first.
+4. In the "Segment Slice Geometry" module, choose your transformed segmentation node and original, untransformed volume as the inputs.
+Note: At this time, a reference volume node is required for this procedure to work.